How does a bastard, orphan, son of a whore and a

 In this scene, Alexander Hamilton recounts that when he met his wife, he was broke.
 Yet Eliza Schuyler still wanted to marry him.
 He learned a valuable lesson that day.
 You are more than your money.

-Eventually we will all die, and no amount of fame or money will change it.
+Eventually, we will all die, and no amount of fame or money will change it.
 So you need to make sure you don’t let your financial circumstances define you.
 Does that mean you should be okay not reaching for the stars or not building a secure financial foundation for your family?

 Go and try your hardest to make it happen.
 But don’t let the outcome define you.
 Learn to prioritize experiences and relationships over physical products.
 Those experiences are what will bring you sustained happiness.
 The high you get from a shopping spree is fleeting.
 Surround yourself with people who inspire you.
 Who push you to be better.
 Who make you happy and are positive influences.
-That, is what will fill your life with meaning.
+That is what will fill your life with meaning.

 6. “We rise and we fall, and we break, and we make our mistakes.”

 We recently shared 8 of the financial mistakes that we’ve made.
-To be fully transparent, we had a longer list we chose them from.
+To be fully transparent, we had a long list we chose them from.
 And that’s okay.
 Because no one is perfect.
 And since most schools aren’t teaching finance and money skills in school, it’s no surprise that so many lessons are learned from making mistakes.

 So don’t beat yourself up if you’ve made mistakes in the past.
 But it’s also not an excuse to continue to make the same mistakes over and over.
 We have tons of guides, calculators, and templates to help you make smart money decisions.
 We also use our Instagram to share regular money tips with you.
 Take advantage of these resources and share them with people important to you.
 It’ll help us grow and continue to help more people, and you’ll be doing your loved ones a favor by making smart decisions.
 Your days of asking friends and family for money will be over soon.